element-hq/riot-android/docs/notifications.md

 ### Fallback mode

-This mode requires this setting to enables to generate notifications.
+This mode requires this setting enabled to generate notifications.

-## LABS > Data save mode

-**TODO**: What is it.
-Does it impact notifications?
+## Background synchronisation > Start on boot (only in fallback mode)

+Allow the application to start the fallback background process when the device boots.

+## Background synchronisation > Delay between two sync requests (only in fallback mode)

+The interval in seconds between two background syncs with the homeserver in fallback mode.
+Default is 60s.

+## Background synchronisation > Sync request timeout (only in fallback mode)

+The time given to the homeserver to answer to a fallback background sync.
+Default is 6s.

 ---
 WIP
 ---

 # Android 8
-Android added limitations on the way app can run in background
+Android added limitations on the way app can run in background:

 *To improve the user experience, Android 8.0 (API level 26) imposes limitations on what apps can do while running in the background* (https://developer.android.com/about/versions/oreo/background.html)